 To mark the opening of two site-specific installations at NYU, Index of the Disappeared: Watch This Space and Index of the Disappeared: Parasitic Archive, Chitra Ganesh and Mariam Ghani present their final talk as the 2013-14 A/P/A Institute Artists-in-Residence.
 A conversation with Maymanah Farhat follows.

-RSVP by Wednesday, April 16 using the form below.
+RSVP by Wednesday, April 16 using the form above.

 Chitra Ganesh was born and raised in Brooklyn, New York, where she currently lives and works.
 Her drawing, installation, text-based work, and collaborations seek to excavate and circulate buried narratives typically excluded from official canons of history, literature, and art.

 Mariam Ghani was born in New York and lives in Brooklyn.
 Her research-based practice spans video, installation, performance, photography, and text, and operates at the intersections between place, memory, history, language, loss, and reconstruction.